allannjuguna/allannjuguna.github.io/content/english/blog/Kumbavu_Zako/Kumbavu Zako.md

 draft: false
 ---

-This challenge was one of the Pwn challenges created for [PerfectRoot Ctf 2024](https://ctf.perfectroot.wiki/).
-This challenge had a difficulty rating of `hard`.
+This post walks through a `hard` rated Pwn challenge from [PerfectRoot Ctf 2024](https://ctf.perfectroot.wiki/).
+The binary has a buffer overflow and a restrictive seccomp filter.
+In this post, we will explore how to bypass these restrictions using alternative syscalls to get a file descriptor to the flag file and read its contents.

 ### Challenge